harrydowning/serl/docs/source/user_guide/lang_config.rst

 Arbitrary regex can also be assigned a token type.

 ..
 Important::
-  To take advantage of built-in `Pygments styles <https://pygments.org/styles/>`_ it is recommended to use standard tokens names, see `Pygments built-in tokens <https://pygments.org/docs/tokens/#module-pygments.token>`_.
+  To take advantage of built-in `Pygments styles <https://pygments.org/styles/>`_ it is recommended to use standard token names, see `Pygments built-in tokens <https://pygments.org/docs/tokens/#module-pygments.token>`_.

 :Example: